LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

 \subsection{Helicity aware and ignorant reweighting in the \texorpdfstring{$\textrm{t}\overline{\textrm{t}}Z$}{ttZ} process}

-In this section, we use the \ttZ process, which was already introduced in Sec.~\ref{sec:ttZ-NLO-1}, to showcase the benefits and potential limitations of the helicity-ignorant reweighting approach.
-To do that, we generate \ttZ events using Madgraph5 aMC@NLO v2.6.7 and simulate EFT from the $\mathcal{O}_{\textrm{tZ}}$ operator from Table~\ref{tab:operatorlist}.
+In this section, we use the \ttZ process, introduced in Sec.~\ref{sec:ttZ-NLO-1}, to showcase the benefits and limitations of the helicity-ignorant reweighting approach.
+To this end, we generate \ttZ events using \textsc{Madgraph5\_aMC@LO} and simulate EFT effects from the $\mathcal{O}_{\textrm{tZ}}$ operator.

-The $\mathcal{O}_{\textrm{tZ}}$ operator, defined as $-\sin\theta_W\qq{}{uB}{}+\cos\theta_W\qq{}{uW}{}$, introduces \ttZ vertices with helicity configurations that are not present in the SM and for this reason, the choice between helicity-ignorant and aware reweighting is particularly relevant.
-This is illustrated in Fig.~\ref{fig:ttZ_helicity}, where we show the distribution of the spin of the different partons involved in \ttZ events.
-We consider events generated assuming the SM and assuming $c_{\textrm{tZ}}=5$.
-The figure also shows that certain helicity configurations that arise naturally in the BSM scenario are not present or suppressed in the SM.
-Because of this, it is not possible to use the helicity-aware method to reweight SM samples so that they reproduce this specific BSM scenario: the regions of the phase space spanned by these helicity configurations will not be populated by SM samples.
+The $\mathcal{O}_{\textrm{tZ}}$ operator, defined as $-\sin\theta_W \qq{}{uB}{} + \cos\theta_W \qq{}{uW}{}$, introduces \ttZ vertices with helicity configurations absent in the SM, making the choice between helicity-ignorant and helicity-aware reweighting particularly relevant.
+This is illustrated in Fig.~\ref{fig:ttZ_helicity}, which shows the distribution of the spins of the different partons involved in \ttZ events.
+We consider events generated under the SM and with $c_{\textrm{tZ}}=5$.

+The figure demonstrates that certain helicity configurations naturally occurring in the BSM scenario are either suppressed or nonexistent in the SM.
+Consequently, it is impossible to use the helicity-aware method to reweight SM samples to reproduce this specific BSM scenario: the phase space regions spanned by these helicity configurations will not be populated by SM samples.

-A consequence of this is shown in Fig.~\ref{fig:ttZ_normalization} where the inclusive \ttZ cross section dependence as a function of $c_{\textrm{tZ}}$ is shown.
+This limitation is further demonstrated in Fig.~\ref{fig:ttZ_normalization}, which shows the inclusive \ttZ cross-section dependence as a function of $c_{\textrm{tZ}}$.
 This dependence is computed using three independent samples with the same number of events.
-Two samples are generated assuming the SM and a third one is generated at $c_{\textrm{tZ}}=5$.
-The three samples are then weighted to $c_{\textrm{tZ}}=0,-1,1$ to obtain the inclusive \ttZ cross section for those values.
-From them, we interpolate the dependence using a second-order polynomial, whose coefficients are shown in Fig.~\ref{fig:ttZ_normalization}.
-We take the $c_{\textrm{tZ}}=5$ as the reference value, which we expect to be more accurate since that one is expected to populate the full kinematic phase space.
+Two samples are generated assuming the SM, and a third is generated at $c_{\textrm{tZ}}=5$.
+These samples are then reweighted to $c_{\textrm{tZ}}=0, -1, 1$ to obtain the inclusive \ttZ cross-section for those values.
+From these points, the dependence is interpolated using a second-order polynomial, with the coefficients shown in Fig.~\ref{fig:ttZ_normalization}.
+The $c_{\textrm{tZ}}=5$ sample serves as the reference, expected to populate the full kinematic phase space more effectively.
 We use the helicity-aware and ignorant reweighting for each of the SM samples.